Checking and Verifying the Age of Golf Cart Batteries

 Different Battery Systems

 Now we understand the differences between Amperage and Voltage and we can begin to break this down so we can locate the differences between various battery packs and systems.
 This can be visually determined by locating the cells per battery.
 A cell is distinguished by a battery cap that is used for watering the batteries.
-With batteries used in Golf Carts, each cell will represent 2 Volts.
+With batteries used in Golf Cars, each cell will represent 2 Volts.
 Let’s take a look at some common battery voltages and systems we see in the market.

-6 Volt Golf Car Batteries
+6 Volt Batteries

 A 6 volt golf cart battery can be identified by seeing batteries with 3 cell caps on top of the battery indicating 2 volts per cell.
-Generally speaking, a single 6 volt golf cart battery will have the highest amperage capacity and will allow for the greatest range in an 8-6 volt battery system.
+Generally speaking, a single 6 volt battery will have the highest amperage capacity and will allow for the greatest range in an 8-6 volt battery system.

-8 Volt Golf Car Batteries
+8 Volt Batteries

 12 Volt Batteries

-A 12 volt golf cart battery can be identified by seeing batteries with 6 cell caps on top of the battery indicating 2 volts per cell.
+A 12 volt battery can be identified by seeing batteries with 6 cell caps on top of the battery indicating 2 volts per cell.
 A single 12 volt golf cart battery will have the least amperage capacity and is commonly used in 72 volt battery systems which are not terribly common among golf carts.
 EZGO golf cart batteries are known to be use 4-12 volt battery systems in some of their golf cart models.

 How long do Golf Cart Batteries last on one charge?